New York State Route 100: Early roads

 The southernmost section of NY 100, known as "Central Avenue", appeared in maps by 1888.
 It was constructed as a plank road in 1874 connecting Macombs Dam Bridge (then known as Central Bridge) to Westchester County.
 The road continues south into the Bronx as Jerome Avenue, which was originally also called Central Avenue.

-The middle section of NY 100 uses the southernmost segment of the Briarcliff-Peekskill Parkway, which is a continuation of the Saw Mill River Road, between Hawthorne and Briarcliff Manor, sharing it with NY 9A.
-The Saw Mill River Road splits from the parkway along with NY-100, and NY-100 uses the Saw Mill River Road until it splits from NY-100 in the Town of Yorktown to follow NY-118.
+NY-100 uses Saw Mill River Road from Hawthorne until it splits from NY 100 in the Town of Yorktown to follow NY 118.
 The Saw Mill River Road is an early colonial road connecting many different hamlets and villages in Westchester County.
 It follows along the path of various rivers and brooks, the most notable of which being the road's namesake, the Saw Mill River, as it winds its way to the north of the county.
 The road is now used as parts of several state routes, including NY 9A, NY 100, and NY 118.
-The segment used by NY-100 mostly follows the Pocantico River.
+The segment used by NY 100 mostly follows the Pocantico River.

 The northernmost section of NY 100 runs along a part of the "Croton Turnpike", an early private toll road that was chartered in 1807.
 The Croton Turnpike connects the village of Ossining (then called Sing Sing) to the hamlet of Somers via Kitchawan.
 The road was made free in 1849.
 The Saw Mill River Road was rerouted to overlap the Croton Turnpike as it navigates around and across the Croton Reservoir, which was constructed between 1837 and 1842.

 In 1908, the New York State Legislature created Route 2, an unsigned legislative route extending from the New York City line at Yonkers to the Columbia County village of Valatie.
 Route 2 followed Central Avenue (now NY 100) north through Yonkers to Hartsdale, where it veered west to bypass White Plains on modern NY 100A, NY 100B, and NY 119.
 It rejoined what is now NY 100 at the junction of Tarrytown Road (NY 119) and Hillside Avenue and followed it north along Hillside Avenue and Grasslands Road to the modern junction of NY 100, NY 100A, and NY 100C, at which point Route 2 continued west toward the Hudson River on current NY 100C.